plexus/yaks/yaks/README.md

 singular types that represent collections, rather than rendering a top level CollectionResource.

+Yaks also has a derived format called HALO, which is a non-standard extension to HAL which includes form elements.

 ### HTML

 The hypermedia format *par excellence*.
 Yaks can generate a version of